groboclown/nightjar-mesh/README.md

 ### Add in Service Discovery

 Nightjar uses AWS Cloud Map for storing the configuration information and location of all the services and their container instances.
 Below is the additional and changed resources to the growing CFT.
-While we're here, we'll name the mesh `yummy`, because tuna can be yummy (YMMV).
+While we're here, we'll name the network `yummy`, because tuna can be yummy (YMMV).

 ```yaml
 Resources: